MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 In the example, **TableB** and **Field C-1** are customizations.
 You'll move these elements from the original extension to a new extension.
 This new extension will have a dependency on the original extension.
 You'll keep **TableA** and **TableC** in the original extension.

-To achieve migration, you'll have to create an extension that
+To achieve migration, you'll have to create an extension for migration purposes only.
+After migration is done, you can delete it.
+This extension, shown as **Ext Z**, temporarily takes ownership of tables and fields from **Ext X**.

-### Create the destination extension
+### Create the transition extension (Ext Z v1)

-The destination extension will contain the table and fields that you want to move.
-In this example, these objects include **TableA** and **TableC**.
+The transition extension will contain replicas of all object definitions in the source extension, except code.
+In this example, these objects include **TableA**, **TableB** and **TableC** and current field definitions.
+In this illustration, this extension is **Ext Z**.

-1. Create an AL project for the destination extension.
+1. Create an AL project for the transition extension.

-2. Add a table object that exactly matches the table object definition for **TableA** in the source extension.
+2. Add a table object that exactly matches the table object definitions for **TableA**, **TableB** and **TableC** in the source extension.

-3. Add a table object that exactly matches the table object definition for **TableC** in the source extension, except don't include field **C-1**.
+3. Compile the extension package.

-4. Make a note of the `ID` of the new extension.
+3. Make a note of the `ID` of the new extension.
 You'll use this ID in the next task.

     For purposes of the example, the ID is `11111111-aaaa-2222-bbbb-333333333333`.

-5. Compile the extension package.
+### Create an empty version the source extension (Ext X v2)

-### Create a new version of the source extension
+In this step, you create an new version of the source extension that doesn't contain any objects.
+It only contains a `migration.json` file that points to **Ext Z**.

-1. In the source extension AL project, add a migration.json file that points to the ID of the target extension.
+1. In the source extension AL project, add a migration.json file that points to the ID of the transition extension **Ext Z**.

     ```
     {